 Any establishment whose main purpose is to provide the general public with an amusing or entertaining activity and where fees are collected for the activity.
-Includes, but not limited to, go-carts, bowling alleys, waterslide, mini-golf, batting cages, sports complexes, or bowling.
+Includes, but not limited to, go-carts, bowling alleys, waterslide, mini-golf, batting cages, or sports complexes.